 3. Know Your Escape Route

-Every home or apartment should have two escape routes, says the NFPA.
+Every home or apartment should have two escape routes, says the National Fire Protection Association (NFPA).
 In the case of seniors, both routes should be easily accessible.
 That is, no ladders to climb or challenging window exits.

 Escape routes should be well-lighted, night or day.
 Consider motion sensor lights that can illuminate a path if a senior needs to leave in the middle of the night.